Guestuser: Login or enrol?

 Put in a caption for the photo. (up to 30 characters allowed)

 Press "Add record".
 When uploading a comment with a picture, you can expect a delay as the picture is uploaded from your PC and then a long further delay while the picture is processed at the other end.
-(The total delay may be around 40 seconds per 100kb picture size on a good landline modem -- it's much quicker with broadband)
+(The total delay is usually a few seconds with broadband)

 That's it.
 The picture should appear.